javierconcha/ocdb-docs/docs/source/ocdb-MDB-user-manual.md

 ```
 where *ax* could be ad, ag, or adg, *λ0* is 400 nm and *Sx* is adg, ag, or ad spectral shape, calculated via linear least-squares regression.
 In particular, *Sx* is calculated both over the ranges 380-530 nm and 380-600 nm and the fit with the higher correlation coefficient is used.

+*ax* values at single wavelength ar then discarded when the ratio between actual and fitted value is lower than 0.5 or gigher than 2.

 Hyperspectral data are then resampled to 443 nm, with a 10 nm fwhm, while for multispectral profiles, measurements available at central wavelength within 1 nm from OLCI’s band are chosen.

-When multiple measurements are provided for the same station, if Kd(490) is not provided together with profiles, the shallowest value within 5 meters (or less for very turbid waters) below water surface is selected.
+Finally, when multiple measurements are provided for the same station, if Kd(490) is not provided together with profiles, the shallowest value within 5 meters (or less for very turbid waters) below water surface is selected.

 ## References
 - Austin, R. W. (1974).
 The remote sensing of spectral radiance from below the ocean surface.
 In N. G. Jerlov, & E. S. Nielson (Eds.), Optical aspects of oceanography (pp. 317– 344).
 London’ Academic Press.